benbria/benbria-build/README.md

 [Ninja manual](http://martine.github.io/ninja/manual.html) for more information about this file syntax.

+### Project Layout

+This assumes you have a project with the following file structure:

+* /
+  * /src - Server side source code goes here.
+Every file here will be compiled into a .js and .map file in /lib.
+This can include .js, .coffee, ._js, ._coffee.
+  * /assets - Client side assets.
+There are two different client side build types - debug and release.
+Build artifacts will end up in /build/assets/debug or /build/assets/release, accordingly.
+    * /assets/js - Client side source code.
+This can include .js, .coffee.  coffee files can include snockets directives.
+Any file that starts with an "_" will not be compiled - handy for files that are included via snockets and not used independently.
+    * /assets/css - Client side CSS.
+This can include .styl, .sass, .scss.
+(TODO: Would be nice if we copied .css files.)
+    * /assets/template - Client side templates.
+This is deprecated.

 ### Dependencies

 Your project should have any the following optional dependencies specified as dependencies or